damms005/devdb-vscode/README.md

 ```

 > [!TIP]
-> You may not want to commit DevDb config file to your version control.
-> This is because other devs in your team may be using different database connection details in their local environments.
+> You may not want to commit DevDb config file to your version control in case other devs in your team are using different database connection details in their local environments.

 ## Keybinding